Book Review of 11 Experiments That Failed

 Product Reviewed: 11 Experiments That Failed

 Author: Jenny Offill & Nancy Carpenter.

 An awesome book which is well written with lot of humor and introduces the kids to the scientific way of thinking and performing experiments with the available things in the home with loads of fun.

 This is simply an hilarious story book where a little girl tries to do the 11 experiments and each one turns to be funnier than the next.
-It is really wonderful that the main character is a young, little, curious girl who thinks herself as a scientist and performs various experiments which fails spectacularly.
+It is really wonderful that the main character is a young, little, curious girl who thinks herself as a scientist, gets dressed up like a scientist with her pink goggles, gloves, lab coat and performs various experiments which fails spectacularly.

 What You Need: